j-holub/MusicServer/README.md

 ### ARM Boards

 This application was originally intented to run on ARM Boards like the **Raspberry Pi**.
 The image processing happening in the background was too heavy for a Raspberry Pi 1 Model B though.
-I plan on adding a config, where one can disable the image processing to take some load away.
+The image process can be switched off in the player's UI.

 I have not yet tested it on stronger ARM boards, such as the **Raspberry Pi 3** or **Odroid**.